Published in: 1976

-In 1950, oil accounted for only 10% of Britain’s energy consumption.
-By 1970, the share had increased to 44%, with coal at 47% and the rest related to natural gas, hydropower and nuclear power.
-The Oil Rush is a reportage book with views from oil rigs and cities in Scotland during the oil boom in the North Sea in the 1970s.
-At that time, in addition to recessions, Britain consumed about 115 million tons of oil per year, of which 95 million tons came from the Middle East (including Libya).
-There were many indications that production in the North Sea in 1980 would match British oil consumption, equivalent to 150 million tons in the following decade.
-Read the full Brief here.
+In 1950, oil accounted for 10% of Britain’s energy consumption.
+By 1970, the share had increased to 44% (coal at 47% and the rest related to natural gas, hydropower and nuclear power).
+The Oil Rush is a reportage book from the oil rigs and cities in Scotland during the oil boom in the North Sea in the 1970s.
+By then, Britain consumed about 115 million tons of oil per year, of which 95 million tons came from the Middle East (including Libya).
+Indications stated that production in the North Sea in 1980 would match the British oil consumption, equivalent to 150 million tons in the following decade.

 IMPERIALIST-LIKE HISTORY IN OIL.
 First to reap the “black gold” were Persia and Mesopotamia, as Iran and Iraq then were called, and Burma.
 The Anglo-Persian Oil Company, which became British Petroleum, was the main contractor.
 Royal Dutch Shell, with capital and directors from both the UK and the Netherlands, opened operations in Indonesia (part of the Dutch Empire) and spotted an oil bonanza in Venezuela.

 THE US IS EMERGING.
 As the United States began its transition from an agricultural society to an industrial economy, oil became urgently needed.
 John D. Rockefeller became the monarch of the oil fields.
 Within a decade, his company, Standard Oil, controlled all aspects of the oil industry.
 After World War II, American dependence on imported oil increased.
 Many American companies, including Standard Oil, chose to open new fields in the Middle East.